ketosim/whycook/README.md

 **WhyCook** is a web-based application designed to help my roommate efficiently manage their **recipes** and **ingredients** while showcasing what meals can be prepared based on available items at home.
 This project is built using **Next.js**, **Tailwind CSS**, and **MongoDB**, with **Vercel** handling both frontend and backend deployment.

-You can view the live application here: [WhyCook App](https://whycook.vercel.app/)

 ---